mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Note that the "resync" operation allows an attacker that has compromised a member's signature private key to introduce themselves into the group and remove the prior, legitimate member in a single Commit.
-Without resync, this can still be done, but requires two operations, the external Commit to join and a second Commit to remove the old appearance.
+Without resync, this can still be done, but it requires two operations: the external Commit to join and a second Commit to remove the old appearance.
 Applications for whom this distinction is salient can choose to disallow external commits that contain a Remove, or to allow such resync commits only if they contain a "reinit" PSK